 First visit: Please arrive 10 minutes early so we can collect your health care number and contact information.
-Please bring photo ID to your first visit.
+Please bring photo ID to your first visit, this is essential.
 If you do not have a valid health care card, you will be charged for your visit.

 Missed appointments: Please call as soon as you become aware you cannot make a scheduled appointment, at a minimum 24 hours prior.
 This allows us to offer your appointment to someone else.
 If you miss an appointment without calling, we will charge you.